-Countries around the world are adopting Pollutant Release and Transfer Registers (PRTRs) that characterize the quantity and nature of environmental releases and off-site transfers of specific chemical substances, as reported by individual facilities.
-Under a typical PRTR system, pollutant release and transfer data for listed chemicals are estimated by facilities and reported to the government which then compiles them into a database and makes the information publicly available.
+Countries around the world are adopting Pollutant Release and Transfer Registers (PRTRs) that characterize the quantity and nature of environmental releases and off-site transfers of specific chemical substances.
+Under a typical PRTR system, annual pollutant release and transfer data for listed chemicals are estimated by facilities and reported to the government, which then makes them publicly available, such as through an online searchable database and documents summarizing analyses of the PRTR data.
+As such, a PRTR is a tool for promoting efficient and effective policies for environmental protection and sustainable development.

-Facilities faced with a requirement to report under such a system may find the prospect daunting and not know where to start, or even if they have to report.
+Facilities and their staff faced with a requirement to report under such a system may find the prospect daunting and not know where to start.
+Do their operations trigger required reporting?
 What types of information will be needed to estimate their releases and transfers?
-What is the best method for making such estimates?
-Where can a facility find more information on how to employ such methods?
-This brief guidance document attempts to outline the answers to these questions.
+What are the best methods for making such estimates?
+Where can a facility find more information on how to employ estimation techniques?
+This brief guidance document attempts to outline the answers to these questions to assist PRTR reporters.

-The document is comprised of three sections.
+The document is comprised of three sections:

 Part A provides guidance to assist the facility manager in understanding the requirements of PRTR reporting, the types of information likely to be needed to estimate the data, and where such information can be found.
 Part A also provides some ideas on organizing the data collection and reporting process at the facility level.

-Part B provides step-by-step guidance for the technical staff involved in identifying releases and transfers and estimating the PRTR data.
+Part B provides step-by-step guidance for the technical staff involved in identifying releases and transfers and estimating various PRTR data elements.

 Part C provides an overview of the methods available to facilities to estimate their releases to air, water, and land.
-For each method, the document indicates the circumstances for which it might be most suitable and provides some basic guidance and illustrations of its use.
-The document is not intended to be a complete guide; specific industrial processes are not discussed, nor are any methods definitively recommended for specific applications.
-The aim is to assist facilities in making effective use of data which may already be available or readily attainable in order to estimate releases and transfers of pollutants for the purpose of PRTR reporting.
+For each method, the document indicates the circumstances for which it might be most suitable, provides some basic guidance, and presents illustrations of its use.
+The document is not intended to be an exhaustive guide.
+That is, specific industrial processes are not discussed, nor are any methods definitively recommended for specific applications.
+The aim is to assist facilities in making effective use of data that may already be available or readily attainable to estimate releases and transfers of pollutants for the purpose of PRTR reporting.